-We'll explain more about what that means below, and outline everything that's been discussed about a potential season 3 so far.
+With its famous director busy with other commitments and the cast let go, however, Mindhunter season 3 is very much in limbo.
+But while Mindhunter hasn't technically been renewed for a third season, a five-season plan does exist.
+We'll explain more about what that means below, and outline everything that's been discussed about a potential third season so far.

 - The Haunting of Hill House season 2: release date and what we know about Bly Manor